qulle/oltb/README_INTERNAL.md

 <h1 align="center">Toolbar for OpenLayers</h1>

 ## About
-Detailed documentation how the toolbar is structured, internal dependencies and how all parts are connected together.
+Detailed documentation how the Toolbar is structured, internal dependencies and how all parts are connected together.

 ## Table of contents
 1. [Branches](#branches)